DanielCazarezDev/CNMPRO-AQUIFERPE/README.md

 Aquifer PE is an MVP and due to the proprietary nature of the code I can only provide code snippets of my code.

 This Repository consists of my contribution to the creation of CNM PRO / Aquifer PE.

-I was responsible for the creation of the File Manager w/ admin access and the front end for the User Dashboard features.
+I was responsible for the creation of the File Manager with administrator access and the front end for the User Dashboard features.

 ### :hammer_and_wrench: Languages used :
 - Front End - ReactJS, Javascript, Bootstrap 5, CSS 3